Senegal Stripped of AFCON 2025 Title: Could CAS Be the Next Stop?

 The ruling comes after months of debate surrounding the dramatic January 18 clash at the Prince Moulay Abdellah Sports Complex.

-Senegal had originally appeared to clinch the trophy thanks to Pape Gueye’s stunning extra-time strike, as the BBC noted.
+Senegal had originally appeared to clinch the trophy thanks to Pape Gueye’s extra-time strike, according to the BBC.

 Source: Getty Images